kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 admission control as compared to webhooks.

-Because failure policy is most often selected based on the need to guarantee enforcement, we propose defaulting failure policy to "fail" and allowing it to be configured on a per-policy basis:
+Because failure policy is most often selected based on the need to guarantee enforcement, we will default failure policy to "fail" and allow it to be configured on a per-policy basis:

 ```yaml